PhiFEM/Heat-Equation/README.md

 # $\varphi$-FEM for the heat equation

-This repository contains the code used in
-Repository containing the codes used in [Duprez, Michel, and Lleras, Vanessa, and Lozinski, Alexei, and Vuillemot, Killian. *$\varphi$-FEM for the heat equation: optimal convergence on unfitted meshes in space* (preprint)](https://arxiv.org/abs/2303.12013).
+This repository contains the code used in [Duprez, Michel, and Lleras, Vanessa, and Lozinski, Alexei, and Vuillemot, Killian. *$\varphi$-FEM for the heat equation: optimal convergence on unfitted meshes in space* (preprint)](https://arxiv.org/abs/2303.12013).

 ## This repository is for reproducibility purposes only